po1sigala/live/02-Lesson-Plans/README.md

 At the beginning of the class week, complete the following tasks to prepare for class:

-* Review both the instrucor-facing and student-facing Unit Overviews.
+* Review both the instructor-facing and student-facing Unit Overviews.

 * Review the homework assignment(s) for the week.